Protect your Windows computer

 ...Loading Table of Contents...

-Microsoft Windows is the world's most used operating system, but also the most common target for malicious software (malware).
+Microsoft Windows is the world's most used operating system for desktop computers and laptops, but also the most common target for malicious software (malware).
 Follow this checklist to secure your Windows device.

 Use the latest version of your device's operating system (OS)

-• When updating software, do it from a trusted location like your home or office, not at an internet cafe or coffee shop.
+• When updating software, do it from a trusted location and internet connection, like your home or office, not at an internet cafe or coffee shop.

-• Updating to the latest OS may require you to download software and restart a number of times.
+• Updating to the latest version of your operating system may require you to download software and restart a number of times.
 You will want to set aside time for this where you do not need to do work on your device.
-Go through the steps of comparing the latest version to your device's current version below, until your device does not give you additional new updates.

 Learn why we recommend this